West Virginia Union Soldiers and Sailors Memorial

 Backstory and Context

-West Virginia had directly and indirectly served during the American Civil War.
-In fact, some of the first battles were had in West Virginia; being western Virginia prior 1863, however.
-On August 18, 1861, there was the attempt to capture a U.S. armory in Harper’s Ferry by the Confederates.
-On June 3, 1861, The Union General George B. McClellan pushed back Confederate Colonel George A. Porterfield’s forces from Phillip, a major railroad connection to the entire northwest region of the state and later providing home for the Wheeling convention to make West Virginia a state, resulting in Confederate retreat; this is possibly the first land battle of the Civil War.
-In 1862, Confederate General Thomas “Stonewall” Jackson captured the town of Romney, a chokehold on the B&O Railway that ran through the Shenandoah Valley region, from the Union.
+Some of the first battles of the Civil War occurred in West Virginia, though it remained part of Virginia prior to 1863.
+On June 3, 1861, Union General George B. McClellan pushed back Confederate Colonel George A. Porterfield’s forces from Phillipi, a major railroad connection to the entire northwest region of the state.
+This battle was possibly the first land battle of the Civil War and established space for the Wheeling convention to convene and debate the issue of West Virginia’s statehood.
+On August 18, 1861, there was an attempt to capture a U.S. armory in Harpers Ferry by Confederate forces.
+In 1862, Confederate General Thomas “Stonewall” Jackson captured the town of Romney, a chokehold on the B&O Railway that ran through the Shenandoah Valley region.
 Romney would be contested for throughout the war, and captured by both sides over 56 times.

-In 1927, the WV Legislature created a Soldiers and Sailors Memorial Commission, which planned the building, on the Capitol grounds, of a monument in memory of the estimated 20,000 to 36,000 men of the state who fought for the Union in the Civil War.
+In 1927, the WV Legislature created a Soldiers and Sailors Memorial Commission.
+This commission planned the memorial building on the Capitol grounds as a monument in recognition of the estimated, at that time, 20,000 to 36,000 men of the state who fought for the Union in the Civil War.
 The memorial was dedicated in 1930 to the memory of the Union soldiers and sailors from the State of West Virginia in the Civil War.

-The monument depicts a Home Guard soldier carrying a musket, and the soldier is marching east toward the Stonewall Jackson statue in the southeast corner of the capitol grounds.
-It has four plaques affixed to its base.
+The Union Soldiers and Sailors monument (USSM) depicts a Home Guard soldier carrying a musket and marching east toward the Stonewall Jackson statue in the southeast corner of the capitol grounds.
+The USSM has four plaques affixed to its base.
 One commemorates the dedication of the memorial and contains the names of the members of the Union Soldiers and Sailors Commission who erected the memorial.
-The second plaque contains the words from Abraham Lincoln's Gettysburg Address.
+The second plaque contains a transcript of Abraham Lincoln's Gettysburg Address.
 The third plaque commemorates the admission of the State of West Virginia to the Union on June 20, 1863, as follows: "The Act of Congress admitting West Virginia as a separate state was approved by President Abraham Lincoln.
 June 20, 1863."
 The final plaque is inscribed: "In Memory of the thirty-two thousand soldiers, sailors and marines, contributed West Virginia to the service of the Union during the Civil War.
 1861 - 1865."

 The Civil War in West Virginia, Legends of America.
 January 1st 2020.
 Accessed February 18th 2020. https://www.legendsofamerica.com/civil-war-west-virginia/.